- Choose Atlas

 About Summit Public Schools

 As public schools, Summit schools are free of charge to students who want to attend.
 There are no fees associated with enrolling in the schools.
-All students receive a rigorous, college-preparatory education at no cost to them or their families.
+All students receive a college-preparatory education at no cost to them or their families.

 Our teachers are highly motivated, academically accomplished, innovative, and creative.
 They come to us from the best teacher preparation programs across the country because they truly believe in giving every student the skills needed to succeed in college and career.

 At Summit, teachers participate in 40 days of professional development each year, during which they work together to ensure students are always receiving the highest quality education.

 Participation in extracurricular activities is essential to developing a well-rounded student.
 It is also an extremely important component of the college application.
 Applicants are most attractive when they have a strong academic record and demonstrate a sustained commitment to select extra-curricular activities.

 At Summit schools, we focus on developing happy, healthy students who have a well-balanced lifestyle that mixes academic classes with personal passions and enjoyable extracurriculars.
 The majority of these activities are driven by student interest and demand.
 The philosophy at Summit schools is to embrace student leadership and initiative.